About Automatic Difficulty

 Congratulations, your game is now set up with Automatic Difficulty!

-If your game is already in production and is live, and Automatic Difficulty is currently disabled and you want to implement it, please email
+If your game is already in production and is live, and Automatic Difficulty is currently disabled and you want to implement it, please contact us for further support.

 If applicable to your game, players on higher difficulties should have the opportunity to earn more points (higher scores) than players on lower difficulties.
 For example, in an arcade survival shooter, surviving for a minute at difficulty 10 should lead to a significantly higher numeric score than surviving for a minute at difficulty 1.
 This could mean that higher difficulties contain more enemies to destroy, or that higher difficulties contain tougher enemies that are worth more points.